Horizon Europe · Grant No. 101189962 · M18 Milestone

 Decisions, Not Pixels

-The old model of Earth Observation sold imagery: raw pixels that required experts to interpret.
-The new frontier sells processed intelligence: answers that any decision-maker can act on immediately.
+The new frontier sells processed intelligence: clear answers that any decision-maker can understand and act on immediately.

 Pixels